carolynvs/cfp/cfp/2019-kubecon-us-cnab-use-cases.md

 # Title (75)
-What are Cloud Native Application Bundles and when would you use them?
+Cloud Native Applications are more than just Kubernetes, deal with it!

 ## Description (900)
+Can you deploy your entire app from scratch with a Helm install?
+Or do you have cloud infra and hosted services that you rely on?
+The cloudy bits that make your app cloud native.

-Cloud Native Application Bundles (CNAB) are designed to solve some sticky problems that we all have been quietly solving in the cloud native sphere, mostly with hope and bash.
+Cloud Native Application Bundles, the jointly developed CNAB spec, was designed to solve deployment problems that we all have been quietly solving, mostly with hope and bash.
+CNAB comes in handy when dealing with applications that don't live neatly inside of just Kubernetes.

-Before we jump into learning CNAB, we should understand what those problems are, how we are dealing with them today, and how bundles can solve them in better
-ways:
+Let's learn when bundles make sense, when they don't, and what your day could look like if you were using them:

-* Install the tools to manage your app: helm, aws/azure/gcloud, python, terraform, etc
+* Install the tools to manage your app: helm, aws/azure/gcloud, terraform
-* Deploy an application along with its infrastructure: cloud storage, dns entry, load balancer, ssl certificate, etc
+* Deploy an app along with its infra: cloud storage, dns entry, load balancer, ssl cert
-* Get software and its dependencies into airgapped networks or offline
+* Get software and its dependencies into airgapped networks
-* Manage disparate operational tech, such as Chef, Terraform, CloudFormations, etc, across teams and departments without forcing standardizing
+* Manage disparate operational tech, such as Chef, Terraform, CloudFormations, across teams and departments

-Let's learn when bundles make sense, when they don't, and what your day could look like if you were using them.

 ## Notes (1500)
 Cloud Native Application Bundles, CNAB, is a specification recently submitted to